How to get the most from your garden shredder

 We share our expert tips on using your shredder to blitz through garden prunings speedily and safely.

 Which?
-Gardening expert, Adelaide Grey, shows you top tips on how to get the most from your garden shredder.
+Gardening experts share their top tips on how to get the most from your garden shredder.

 Branches and large prunings from your trees and shrubs can be a pain to get rid of.
 They’ll soon fill up your green waste bin and will take ages to break down, so it can mean a trip to the council recycling facility, a bonfire or even hiring an expensive skip.

-A garden shredder can reduce your garden prunings into useful mulch quickly and effectively, saving you time and effort.
+By using a garden shredder you can reduce your garden prunings into useful mulch quickly and effectively, saving you both time and effort.

 10 top tips for using your shredder